albar965/littlenavmap-manual/src/en/FLIGHTPLAN.rst

 Simply select all legs of the flight plan and use this function to display a range circle for each radio navaid in the flight plan.

-Otherwise, the same as the :ref:`map-context-menu`.
+Otherwise, the same as :ref:`map-context-menu`.

 Note that the menu item is disabled if range rings are hidden on the map (menu ``View`` -> ``User Features``).
 The menu item is suffixed with the